-One thought-provoking aspect of Jewish tradition during the Days of Awe is that Jews will visit a moving body of water and cast pieces of bread upon the waters and watch as they are carried away.
+One thought-provoking aspect of Jewish tradition during the Days of Awe is that Jews will visit a moving body of water and cast pieces of bread upon the waters and watch as they are carried away (tashlich).
 The bread is symbolic of confession of sins and the discouraging aspects of life.
-It helps us to focus on both repentance and God's forgiveness, for when we confess, He washes us clean and takes our sins as far as the east is from the west.
+It helps to focus on both repentance and God's forgiveness, for when we confess, He washes us clean and removes our sins.
 These two themes need to be woven into these Ten Days of Awe as we proclaim Yahweh to be both King and Creator of the universe, and reflect on our sinfulness, while asking for His merciful grace.

-One of the other customs, that enjoys widespread opposition, is called the Kapparot ritual.
+One of the other customs - one that enjoys widespread opposition, is called the Kapparot ritual.
 This involves, holding a live chicken by it's feet and waving it around over one's head, while reciting a formulaic prayer, asking that one's sins be transferred to the chicken, which is then butchered.
-There is a substantial degree of inhumane treatment involved in the poor care given to these creatures prior to the ritual itself.
+There is a substantial degree of maltreatment involved in the poor care given to these creatures prior to the ritual itself.
 This ritual has brought criticism from rabbis as well as animal rights groups.
-The ritual is not sanctified in scripture, where in fact, causing grief to animals is prohibited in Torah, and the practice is not mentioned in the Talmud.
+The ritual is not sanctified in scripture, where in fact, causing grief to animals is prohibited in Torah, and the practice is likewise not mentioned in the Talmud.
 It is customary to perform the ritual on the eve of Yom Kippur, however, some allow it through to the end of Sukkot.
-Some will substitute flowers instead of a chicken, or fish, or even money will often serve as common substitutes.
+Some will substitute flowers instead of a chicken, or often times money will serve as common substitutes.
 Even so, cruelty to chickens remains a highly favored tradition.

 It is a mitzvah in the Torah to fast on Yom Kippur, the 10th day of the Jewish month of Tishrei.
 The fast begins before sundown on 9 Tishrei ( Yom Kippur eve) and finishes after nightfall the following night.
 This means no eating and drinking at all, not even water.
 We must also refrain from bathing, brushing teeth, or wearing perfume.